jobinau/pg_gather/docs/waitevents.md

 ## BufferIO
 buffer I/O. Backends will be trying to clear the Buffers.
 High value indicates that there is not sufficient `shared_buffers`.
 Generally it is expected to have assoicated `DataFileRead` also

+## BufFileRead
+Reading from buffered Temporary Files, All sorts of temporary files including the one used for sort and hashjoins, parallel execution, And files used by single sessions (refer: buffile.c)

 ## ClientRead
 Waiting to read data from the client/application.
 High value indcates that application/client is responding fast enough. combined with "idle-in-transaction" can cause contention in the server.